-Workshops held include: Sjundeå kindergarten, Österby elementary school (Ekenäs), Jakobs day care (Houtskär), Vårdö elementary school (Åland), Snicknäs kindergarten (Tenala), Culture, art & the elderly (Folkhälsans hus, Esbo), Prästkulla kindergarten (Raseborg), Folkhälsans seniorhus (Helsinki), Snappertuna elementary school, Västanfjärd elementary school, Junibacken day care (Sjundeå), Strandnäs elementary school (Mariehamn, Åland), Degerby kindergarten (Ingå), Björkebo day care (Ekenäs), Seminarieskolan special education (Ekenäs).
+Workshops held include: Sjundeå kindergarten, Österby elementary school (Ekenäs), Jakobs day care (Houtskär), Vårdö elementary school (Åland), Snicknäs kindergarten (Tenala), Culture, art & the elderly (Folkhälsans hus, Esbo), Prästkulla kindergarten (Raseborg), Folkhälsans seniorhus (Helsinki), Snappertuna elementary school, Västanfjärd elementary school, Junibacken day care (Sjundeå), Strandnäs elementary school (Mariehamn, Åland), Degerby kindergarten (Ingå), Björkebo day care (Ekenäs), Seminarieskolan special education (Ekenäs), Luksia nursing school (Nummela), Helsinki university teacher training, and Helsinki university preschool teacher training programs.

 Here are examples of workshops.
 Let us know and we will create workshops to meet your needs and interests.